-• If you have experienced or witnessed acts of discrimination, simply contact welisten@equity.ucla.edu or call (310-825-3935).
+• If you have experienced or witnessed acts of discrimination, simply contact 310-825-3935.
 They will guide you to the right office based on type of discrimination and who allegedly engaged in the discrimination.

 For those curious about the details, these generally applicable points will guide you.